 Patients receive care in their own residence, wherever that may be.
-This could be a skilled nursing facility, retirement community, adult foster home, their own home, or the home of a family member.
+This could be a patient’s private residence, home of a family member, adult foster home, nursing facility, or retirement community.
 Lumina does not have a hospice house, preferring to care for people in the comfort of their home.

 What types of equipment and medication does Lumina hospice provide?

 We provide medical equipment, supplies, and medication related to the patient’s terminal illness and symptom management.

 Pain management is individualized according to each patient’s unique symptoms and preferences.
 We use everything from non-pharmacologic pain treatment, to over-the-counter pain relievers, to powerful opioids as needed and indicated.